bitwarden/help/_articles/account/choosing-the-right-subscription-plan.md

 **Q: Can I change to the new subscription plan with Login with SSO, and then go back to the old subscription plan if we decide we don’t need the feature?**

 A: Once you elect to move forward with the new subscription plan, going back to your previous subscription plan will not be an option.

+{%note%}
+The date for plan changes was removed to generalize the messaging.
+Login with SSO will be available on the Bitwarden platform in September.
+{%end note%}